ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

    # String: Contains the absolute path to the data file
    file_path = os.path.realpath(parameter["file"])
-   # Boolean: Denotes if data file was accessed by SystemLink DataFinder and the bulk data was not touched.
+   # Boolean: Denotes if data file was accessed by SystemLink DataFinder
+   # => the bulk data was not touched.
    is_datafinder_indexer = parameter["datafinder"]

    tdm_tree = {